jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 input.

-The public share is the sequence of correction words output by the VIPDF key generation algirthm.
+The public share is the sequence of correction words output by the VIPDF key generation algorithm.
 The contents of each input share, denoted `MasticInputShare`, depends on the Aggregator who receives it.
 We refer to the first Aggregator as the "Leader"; we refer to the second Aggregator as the "Helper".
 The components of the input share are: